Let's take some action! Climativity's ongoing recommendations & partners

 Kitchen

-๐Ÿ’ง *A food dehydrator may not seem like a sustainable choice, but you can take your produce that's getting a little old or mushy, pop it in for a few hours, and enjoy a delicious snack that can keep for weeks in your pantry.
+๐Ÿ’ง *A food dehydrator may not seem like an obvious sustainable choice, but you can take your produce that's getting a little old or mushy, pop it in for a few hours, and enjoy a delicious snack that can keep for weeks in your pantry.
 I make mushroom jerky, tomato chips, fruit leather, and prevent so much food waste with this handy appliance.
 (I've linked the one I use because it's cheap and reliable, but there are several more premium options that dehydrate faster.)

 Bathroom